khaledosman/stencil-realworld-app/readme.md

 - Error handling for forms (displaying them for users)
 - Testing
-- Loading component
-- Changing the document's title according to current page
 - See these and some other minor changes by searching for comments containing `TODO:`

 <!-- ### [Demo](https://github.com/gothinkster/realworld)&nbsp;&nbsp;&nbsp;&nbsp;[RealWorld](https://github.com/gothinkster/realworld)